Princess Sophia of the United Kingdom: Adulthood

 By 1792 Sophia and her sister Mary were being included in more family activities, and at age fourteen, Sophia debuted at court on her father's birthday, 4 June 1792.
 According to biographer Christopher Hibbert, in her young adulthood Sophia was a "delightful though moody girl, pretty, delicate and passionate."
 As within her childhood, Sophia was devoted to her father, though she occasionally found him exasperating.
 She wrote that "the dear King is all kindness to me, and I cannot say how grateful I feel for it."
 Prior to 1788, King George had told his daughters that he would take them to Hanover and find them suitable husbands despite misgivings he had, which stemmed from his sisters' own unhappy marriages.
 He remarked, "I cannot deny that I have never wished to see any of them marry: I am happy in their company, and do not in the least want a separation."
 However, the King had his first bout of madness that year, when Sophia was aged eleven.
 Sophia remarked of her father's behaviour, "He is all affection and kindness to me, but sometimes an over kindness, if you can understand that, which greatly alarms me."
 Further lapses into insanity occurred in 1801 and 1804, thus forestalling talk of marriage for his daughters.
-The question of matrimony was rarely raised; Queen Charlotte feared the subject, something which had always discomforted the King, would push him back into insanity.
+The question of matrimony was rarely raised; Queen Charlotte feared the subject as something which had always discomforted the King and would push him back into insanity.
 Furthermore, the queen, strained from her husband's illness, wanted the princesses to remain close to her.